Wedding Day Timeline

 We have put together some of the common events of the wedding day we recommend to include in your timeline.
 We base our recommendation on our experience in photographing different weddings.
 Over the course of years, we learned things that work and don't work for a wedding day timeline, and how it all can affect the final images from your day.
-We work with our couples on their personalized wedding timelines to maximize their photography time.
+As part of our service we provide to our couples is helping them to put together their personalized wedding timeline.

 After that, we get to the bride's location.
 We do recommend to have all the bridesmaids and moms to be makeup/hair ready and in their dresses, and the bride to have her last makeup/hair touch-ups.
 We will document the bride's final steps of getting ready, her dress, jewelry, shoes, and flowers.
 We will be also photographing all the fun moments the bride and her bridesmaids are going to have.
 Those authentic, documentary style photos will go so well together with the guys getting ready photos.